ericrommel/playwright_sample/docs/test-strategy.md

 ## Deliverables

-- Automated test scripts written in Cypress.
+- Automated test scripts written in Playwright.
 - A GitHub repository containing the solution.
 - Descriptive commit messages providing a clear history of work.
 - README file with instructions on running the tests.